top of page

 I now model all my antennas using NEC5 and HFTA (High Frequency Terrain Analysis) to evaluate the take of angle of the various antennas over real ground, and use 3/8" Triple Galvanized Wire Rope Cable is used for the antenna wire.

-The K0UO amateur ham radio antenna range, and testing site has the use of over a thousand acres around the main antennas for far field measurements, using a portable tower or drone loaded with calibrated RF EME survey instruments (used for ham, DOD and Commercial), see the far field test page. https://www.k0uo.com/post/model-and-then-do-far-field-test
+The K0UO amateur ham radio antenna range, and testing site has the use of over a 1200 acres around the main antennas for far field measurements, using a portable tower or drone loaded with calibrated RF EME survey instruments (used for ham, DOD and Commercial), see the far field test page. https://www.k0uo.com/post/model-and-then-do-far-field-test

 The K0UO antenna test range site makes use of the 4KS Walz airport and its surrounding area as a practical learning environment for STEM (Scientific, Technical, Engineering, & Mathematics) antenna projects in a real-world outdoor setting.
 If your group has a university aerospace or antenna research STEM program, please let me know.
+The KØUO Rhombic Antenna Farm and Antenna Test Range: Home to the World's Largest amateur radio (ham), High Frequency (HF) Wire Arrays, miles of wire in the air and on the air daily.

 See the other pages on K0UO for much more design info